deeperlearner/pytorch-template/README.md

 * `.json` config file support for convenient parameter tuning.
 * Support multi-dataset, multi-dataloader, multi-model, multi-optimizer, multi-loss, multi-optimizer and multi-lr\_scheduler.
 And all of above can be constructed in `.json` config!
-* By adding symbolic to /usr/local/bin, you can execute `torch_new_project.py` under all paths.
+* By adding symbolic to /usr/local/bin, you can execute `torch_new_project.sh` under all paths.
 * Customizable command line options for more convenient parameter tuning.
 * Checkpoint saving and resuming.
 * Abstract base classes for faster development: